-Simply because you are the customer doesn’t negate the need for you to make the effort to give all the information and details the other side will need to aid you with your inquiry.
+Simply because you are the customer doesn’t negate the need for you to make an effort to give all the information and details the other side will need to aid you with your inquiry.
 Nor does being the customer mean you do not have to capitalize sentences, spell check or ignore proper grammar.

 Just Tell Me How…

-One person emailed my WordPress Consultant Site simply stating:
+One person emailed my consulting website asking:

-Was I to spend time explaining all the details that question entails simply because someone took the least amount of effort to email me that question?
-What type of customer do you think this person would be like to work with?
+Was I to spend time explaining all the details that question entails simply because someone took the slightest effort to email me that question?
+Also, what type of customer do you think this person would be like to work with?

 Customers Are Not Always Right

-I checked my order system — had a bunch of orders for that eBook on 9/17.
-No order under this person’s name or email address.
+Wow — being it is an eBook, the system would have immediately sent an email with their download link.
+I checked my order system — had a bunch of orders for that eBook on 7/17—no order under this person’s name or email address.

-These details would have saved me from having to go through all of this to only email back asking for more information.
-Turns out this person didn’t order my eBook, (they responded as though I should know this by osmosis) they ordered one of my paperbacks from Amazon.
-I explained they needed to contact Amazon as I have no visibility or control over their operational processes.
+They ordered one of my paperbacks from Amazon.
+I explained they needed to contact Amazon as I have no communication channel, visibility or control over Amazon’s operational processes.